rakesh-malviya/blog/_posts/2017-09-17-4-neural-networks-part-3-feedforward-neural-network.md

 Let our loss function, $$J = \frac{1}{2}\sum_{k=1}^{r}(y_k - y'_k)^2$$.

 So our goal is to minimize loss, $$J$$.
 We can do this only by learning correct weights and bias for each neuron in our network.
 It looks complex if we look at each neuron individualy.
-We can simplify this task by breaking our training steps into three steps of **Backpropagation**:
+We can simplify this task by breaking our training steps into three steps of **training**:
 1. **Forward pass:** calculate output of each neuron.
 2. **Backward pass:** calculate $$\frac{\partial{J}}{\partial{b_j^l}}$$ and $$\frac{\partial{J}}{\partial{w_{ij}^l}}$$ for each neuron.
 3. **Update weights and biases**